-The following are the uses of taxed special motor fuel (including LPG) for which a credit or refund may be allowable to an ultimate purchaser.
-While tax is generally imposed on delivery, special motor fuels is taxed prior to delivery in the case of certain bulk sales described in Chapter 1.
-Credits or refunds for nontaxable uses of alternative fuels are effective after September 30, 2006.
-See Alternative Fuel Credits later.
+Credit or refund for nontaxable use of taxed Other Fuels may be allowable to an ultimate purchaser.
+While tax is generally imposed on delivery, Other Fuels are taxed prior to delivery in the case of certain bulk sales described in chapter 1.
+The following are the nontaxable uses of Other Fuels for which a credit or refund may be allowable to the ultimate purchaser.